aqlaboratory/openfold-3/docs/source/Inference.md

 (323-inference-without-msas)=
 #### 3.2.3 🚫 Inference Without MSAs
 You can run OpenFold3 without MSAs.
+Prediction performance may be worse than predictions that use MSAs

 ```bash
 run_openfold predict \